 I was sure the other man never faced the assaults I did.

-Capsulizing the assaults is difficult after 35 years, but I’ve carried those critical stones long enough.
+After 35 years, capsulizing those assaults is difficult, but I’ve carried their critical stones long enough.
 When my 12 guest bloggers examined their pasts at the school, I believe they emptied their pockets of sharp rocks that had nicked their hearts for decades.

 Those students and I had something in common that no one realized at the time.
 We were Baby Boomers, with me at the early end while they accounted for the last wave.
 We listened to the same music.
 We’d grown up on the same TV shows.
 We were like-minded in ways that distinguished us from our elders residing in the building.